AndyLaiJS/Visual-Box/README.md

-# boxShadow_visualizer
+# Box Visualizer

-A new Flutter project.
+A super simple real-time Box Shadow emulator that follows the syntactical rule of Flutter in generating the Box Shadow

 ## Getting Started